storj/storj/docs/design/auditing-containment.md

 ```

 ## Open Issues

-#### - How do we specifically determine if a node should be "contained" or marked as offline?
-We can't verify that just because DialNode failed that a node is offline.
-There are many other reasons for DialNode to fail, not only that the target is not reachable (offline).
-For example, the node can check that the incoming connection is from a satellite and just refuse the connection.
-This is not the same as being offline.

-What is a better way to check and distinguish between an "uncooperative node" and an "offline node"?

 #### - How often can a contained node expect to be reverified in a real-life system?